 The Perspectives web pages is meant to inform people’s decision to use Framework.
 The pages contain meaningful quotes that describe why Framework is important or recommend its use.
 Survey information that indicates usage is also provided.

-Are there any case studies for Framework?
+Are there any case studies for the Framework?

 Case studies are really important ways to explain why and how Framework is used within organizations.
 NIST encourages additional case studies to share best practices.
 For case study tips or templates, or to register additional case studies, please contact NIST at email@example.com.